regisb/spotify-onthego/README.rst

 Note that you will need valid Spotify app credentials.
 If you don't have a valid client ID/secret pair of keys, you can create a Spotify app `here
 <https://developer.spotify.com/my-applications/#!/applications/create>`_.

+Once you have created a Spotify app, you will also have to add a redirect URI for this app ("Add URI").

 Usage
 -----